open-eid/SiVa/docs/siva3/test_plan.md

   * ee.openeid.siva.integrationtest
   * ee.openeid.siva.resttest
-  * ee.openeid.siva.soaptest

 To run the tests in IDEA right click on package name and select "Run tests in".
 It's also possible to run individual tests by right-clicking on specific test code and selecting "Run".

-### Execution of Automated SoapUI type of tests

-The description how to execute the tests together with SoapUI project file to be used can be found in [SiVa GitHub](https://github.com/open-eid/SiVa/tree/master/test-helpers/XRoadSoapUITests)

 ### Execution of Manual type of tests